Rokanuddaula Mandal

-Rokanuddaula Mandal Politician of Kurigram district of Bangladesh and Former Member of Parliament for Kurigram-4 constituency in 1988 by-election.
+Rokanuddaula Mandal is a politician of Kurigram District of Bangladesh and a former member of parliament for the Kurigram-4 constituency.

 Career

 Mandal is a politician of Jatiya Party.
 He is the cousin of former President Hussein Muhammad Ershad.
-When Najimuddaula, an MP from Kurigram-4 constituency, died in 1988, he was elected as a Member of Parliament as a candidate of Jatiya Party in the by-elections.
+When Najimuddaula, an MP from Kurigram-4 constituency, died in 1988, he was elected as a member of parliament as a candidate of Jatiya Party in the by-elections.